Bright & Fresh Salsa Verde

 - Water: If you boil the ingredients, keep the water to use in the salsa to help thin it out if needed.

 - Roast or boil the ingredients prior to blending.
 This will ensure that we’re getting the best flavor from the tomatillos.

 - Start with smaller amounts of lime juice, lime can be overpowering.
 If too much is added it can make the salsa too tangy.
 So start small and you can add more to taste.

 - Customize!
 Making your own salsa verde recipe means that you can customize the flavor.
 More or less cilantro.
 More heat with more peppers or less.
 More or less salt.
 More or less lime.
 Maybe you want more sweetness and add some honey.
 You can make this just the way you want.

 Other Salsa Recipes:

 - 1½ lb fresh tomatillos, husks removed

 - juice from 1/2 lime

-- Add the remaining water from boiling the tomatillos as needed to thin out the salsa to your preference.
+- Add water as needed to thin out the salsa to your preference.